 The Air New Zealand business cabin

 Upon boarding, we were promptly greeted and shown to our seats.
 The soft purple lighting caught my eye.
-It provided a calm ambiance and enhanced the gorgeous interior of the Dreamliner.
+It provided a calm ambience and enhanced the gorgeous interior of the Dreamliner.
 Miss Champagne Mile and I settled ourselves into seats 4J and 5J.
-We waved good bye to Mr Champagne Mile and Baby Champagne Mile.
+We waved goodbye to Mr Champagne Mile and Baby Champagne Mile.
 They were seated just behind us in the Air New Zealand Premium Economy cabin (luckily nabbing one of the bassinets).

 Air New Zealand business class Champagne

-My first experience flying on an Air New Zealabd Dreamliner certainly didn’t disappoint.
-Upon takeoff, you’re struck by the quiet hum of the engines and the airy windows which lulled me into a sense of relaxation – even with a three year old seated next to me.
+My first experience flying on an Air New Zealand Dreamliner certainly didn't disappoint.
+Upon takeoff, you're struck by the quiet hum of the engines and the airy windows which lulled me into a sense of relaxation – even with a three-year-old seated next to me.